I had been searching for a recycled furniture project when I happened across this sad little chest.

 The Missing Drawers Recycled Furniture Project

-We had heard about this guy that sells furniture project pieces on the cheap and we were all about that.
+We had heard about this guy selling furniture project pieces cheaply, and we were all about that.
 I was pretty sure he bought most of these pieces from auctions.
 All we had was an address to go on.
 Neither one of us had been to his place.
-Quickly we typed in the address into the GPS thingy and off we went to find our treasures down a long winding road where we came to a dead end.
+Quickly we typed in the address into the GPS thingy, and off we went to find our treasures down a long winding road where we came to a dead end.
 This had to be the place.
 Scary!

-As soon as I got it home, I began cleaning the little chest.
-It was at that moment I got distracted by another project.
-OMG, it happens all the time, right?
-It was then that the sad little chest took a back seat for almost a year before I noticed her again.
+What a hideous mess!
+As soon as I got it home, I immediately cleaned the little chest, but something distracted me.
+SQUIRREL!
+So, the sad little chest took a back seat for almost a year before I noticed it again.
 But once I was on task, it didn’t take me long to see the potential in this recycled furniture project.

 I sanded most of the purple paint off with my Orbital Sander and immediately began to see a beautiful green color peeking through.

 A Happy Accident!

 The dresser had been painted multiple times, and it turned out to be to my benefit.
 I’m calling that a happy accident!

 I chose a beautiful teal chalk paint that complemented the green.
 After painting over the whole piece with the teal color, I distressed the paint with my orbital sander and 220 grit paper just enough to allow the green and hints of purple/pink (whatever that color was) to peek through.